Shixin000/SIIM-FISABIO-RSNA-COVID-19-Detection/README.md

 * train_study_level.csv: the original image level dataframe form the offical website
 * rescaled_image_info.csv: image information after rescaling the and changing the dcm format to png

-Note: since the image data set is too big, so I did not upload it.
-You can find it in the official website
+Note: since the image data set is too big, I did not upload it.
+You can find it in the official website.